nevermoreno1/mysite/README.md

-# mysite follow instructions from the tutorials
+# poll app created by following instructions from the tutorials